 qmaild forming the rationale behind updating the realrcptto patch.

-Although I initially used pipes to split the functionality, I replaced this with a UDP client/server setup (with help from John Levine) which was simpler, cleaner and more flexible in how it can be deployed.
+Although initially using pipes to split the functionality, this was replaced with a UDP client/server setup (with help from John Levine) which was simpler, cleaner and more flexible in how it can be deployed.

-In the interests of future extensibility I've created a couple of new files with new functions that may be of use to other similar "call-out" type features.
+In the interests of future extensibility there are a couple of new files with new functions that may be of use to other similar "call-out" type features.
 These files are

 udpbits.c, the new functions being